Napheesa Collier: Unrivaled

 In July 2023, Collier announced she and Breanna Stewart were forming a new professional women's league, Unrivaled, to give WNBA players an option to play in the W's off season and have an alternative to playing overseas to earn money.
 The league started in 2025 and features 36 players in a 3-on-3 and 1-on-1 format.
 The initial season is from January through March and is played in Miami.
 On July 10, 2024, Collier was formally announced to appear and play in the inaugural season of Unrivaled.
 She plays for Lunar Owls.

 On February 14, 2025, Collier won the Unrivaled 1x1 tournament and the $200,000 prize.
 Her win also meant each of her Lunar Owls teammates got $10,000.

 Collier was named MVP for the 2025 season.

+Collier missed the 2026 season for Unrivaled due to ankle surgery.

 National team career

 In June 2021, Collier was named to the United States women's Olympic basketball team to compete in the 2020 Summer Olympics, marking her first selection to an Olympic roster.
 She and Team USA went on to win the gold medal in the tournament, defeating Japan 90–75 in the final.

 Collier was again named to the women's Olympic roster to compete at the 2024 Summer Olympics.
 Collier and the United States defeated France 67–66 in the final, earning Collier her second consecutive gold medal and the United States' eighth consecutive gold medal.